-Moles can be referred to a spot on skin that is usually black, tan or brown in color.
+Moles can be referred to as a spot on skin that is usually black, tan, or brown in color.
 The moles may vary in shape and appearance as these may be raised or flat; oval or round.
-Moles can grow in any age in men, women and children.
-Some children do have moles present at the time of birth while some moles appear afterwards in childhood or adulthood.
-Normally moles are harmless and disappear after sometime but it is suggested to visit a doctor if growth rate is abnormal or mole undergoes changes in its color and appearance as moles are likely to retain their appearance and color.
+Moles can grow at any age in men, women, and children.
+Some children do have moles present at the time of birth while some moles appear afterward in childhood or adulthood.
+Normally moles are harmless and disappear after some time but it is suggested to visit a doctor if the growth rate is abnormal or mole undergoes changes in its color and appearance as moles are likely to retain their appearance and color.

-Moles on the skin appear when a number of cells cluster at a place.
+Moles on the skin appear when several cells cluster at a place.
 The factors that are related to mole production are

-Moles are considered harmless as these moles result in no serious problems until following symptoms appear
+Moles are considered harmless as these moles result in no serious problems until the following symptoms appear

-Doctor may check the mole and its surrounding area while pressing and touching it.
+A doctor may check the mole and its surrounding area while pressing and touching it.
 He can have a clinical image of the mole and call the patient after some time to see the change.
-If he feels some abnormal change in the shape and size of the mole then he may refer the patient to dermatologist to check for if it is harmful or not.
+If he feels some abnormal change in the shape and size of the mole then he may refer the patient to a dermatologist to check if it is harmful or not.

-A suspicion during physical examination may force dermatologist to ask for biopsy.
-In biopsy a piece of mole is extracted under the supervision of specialist and is sent to test the cancer in the lab.
-Biopsy is helpful in determining the nature and intensity of the cancer if mole is a representative of it.
+A suspicion during the physical examination may force dermatologists to ask for a biopsy.
+In a biopsy, a piece of the mole is extracted under the supervision of a specialist and is sent to test cancer in the lab.
+A biopsy helps determine the nature and intensity of cancer if the mole is a representative of it.

-Any of following procedure would be done by the dermatologist to remove the mole from the skin depending upon the size of the mole
+Any of the following procedures would be done by the dermatologist to remove the mole from the skin depending upon the size of the mole

-In surgical excision dermatologist cuts the whole mole after numbing the surrounding skin.
-After the mole is cut the skin is stitch to fill the gap of mole in the skin.
-In Excision whole mole is removed at a time no matter how big mole is.
+In surgical excision, a dermatologist cuts the whole mole after numbing the surrounding skin.
+After the mole is cut the skin is stitch to fill the gap of a mole in the skin.
+In Excision whole mole is removed at a time no matter how big the mole is.

-If the mole is small in size then dermatologist prefers shaving rather than excision.
-In this procedure the skin is numbed and the mole raised above the skin is removed from the top using a small sized blade.
+If the mole is small in size then the dermatologist prefers shaving rather than excision.
+In this procedure, the skin is numbed and the mole raised above the skin is removed from the top using a small-sized blade.
 Though in this procedure mole is shaved and not cut thus it needs no stitches.
-The skin heals after little time.
+The skin heals after a little time.

 Some of the most effective medicines in homeopathy for the treatment of moles are

 Fluoricum Acidum and Thuja are ranked as the best homeopathic medicines in case of acquired moles.
-Acquired moles start to appear on body on covered parts with passing age.
-Fluoricum is especially best remedy for such moles in children having cracked and dry skin as symptom.
-The brown colored moles that are either birthmarks or developed due to dirt are best treated with Thuja.
+Acquired moles start to appear on the body on covered parts with passing age.
+Fluoricum is the especially best remedy for such moles in children having cracked and dry skin as a symptom.
+The brown-colored moles that are either birthmarks or developed due to dirt are best treated with Thuja.

-Some moles make their place on the skin anywhere in body from the birth as birthmark.
+Some moles make their place on the skin anywhere in the body from birth as birthmarks.
 These birthmarks or congenital moles can be removed using two top medicines named Sulphur and Cundurango.
 The smooth birthmarks are well treated with Cundurango as well as the moles associated with cancerous cells.
 While moist and brown in color congenital moles can be treated with Sulphur effectively.
-Sulphur is also the best if the skin of the mole feels denuded in appearance and sore in touch.
+Sulfur is also the best if the skin of the mole feels denuded in appearance and sore in touch.

-Some moles look like a spider in appearance and need a special medicine to be cured.
+Some moles look like a spider in appearance and need special medicine to be cured.
 Best homeopathic medicine for such Platina and Carbo Vegetabilis.
-The latter medicine especially shows best results in case of spidery nevi birthmarks on the moist skin.
+The latter medicine especially shows the best results in the case of spidery nevi birthmarks on moist skin.
 But if these moles come with sharp pricking pain leading to urge of scratching then the best option is Platina.

-Some moles do not fit in generic category as they are associated to special circumstances like yellowish itchy moles seen in young girls at the age of their puberty or concerned to their periodic cycle.
-These moles not only look bad to eyes but also irritate severely due to the itching.
-The reason of such moles is the bad eating habits and improper hygiene.
-Homeopathic medicine Pulsatilla is the best to save girls from the inconvenience caused from such moles.
+Some moles do not fit in the generic category as they are associated with special circumstances like yellowish itchy moles seen in young girls at the age of their puberty or concerned with their periodic cycle.
+These moles not only look bad to the eyes but also irritate severely due to the itching.
+The reason for such moles is bad eating habits and improper hygiene.
+Homeopathic medicine Pulsatilla is the best to save girls from the inconvenience caused by such moles.